Microsoft’s HL7 to FHIR converter

 It’s a starting point, not a polished utility you can use against production data.

-You’d need some custom mapping for the data coming in before you could trust the converter to run on its own.
+You’d need a LOT of custom mapping for the data coming in before you could trust the converter to run on its own.
 The project’s liquid template files help with this.

 You’d need to wrap your own code around the converter to validate where necessary and trim and clean the data before letting it into your FHIR server.

-It’s a great tool.
+It’s an impressive tool.
 But tools are only as good as the person using them.

 Discussion